clvrai/awesome-rl-envs/README.md

 The list is not entirely comprehensive, so please let us know if there is any environment that is missing, miscategorized, or needs a different description or image.
 Please submit an issue or open a pull request.

-Each environment has a teaser figure next to it.
-Note all the teaser figures may take some time to load.
-Some of the descriptions were taken directly from the project websites.

 The initiator for this list is [Andrew Szot](https://www.andrewszot.com/).

 ## Other collection